InHolland-Cloud-Minor-2526/ubi9-okd-tools/README.md

 # ubi9-okd-tools

-Let's run a OKD `oc` client in a container
+This image can be used to run the `oc` client in a container.
+Don't forget to add RoleBindings to the ServiceAccount that will be used to run the container.

+### Tools available in the container

+* the `oc` client as release by the OKD project
+* everything from `procps-ng`, like `watch`